luiscartor/luiscartor.github.io.old/RMT_part3.md

 > ### Excercise
 >
-> Select your favourite species (select one with no more than 200000 records!) and: 1) keep specimen records only 2) subset to records from 1990 to 2000 3) clean the dataset 4) make the dataset spatial, assign a CRS, plot, and save the dataset.
+> Select your favourite species (select one with no more than 200000 records!) and: 1) keep specimen records only; 2) subset to records from 1990 to 2000; 3) clean the dataset; 4) make the dataset spatial, assign a CRS, plot, and save the dataset.

 <br>

 ### 3.3.2 Combining vector and raster data

-Let's combine our occurrence data of california condor with the bioclim data for mean temperature:
+Let's combine our occurrence data of california condor with the bioclim data:

 ``` r
 if( !file.exists( paste0("spatialdata/bioclim/bio_10m_bil.zip")   )){